GoogleCloudPlatform/security-response-automation/README.md

 - Service account runs with lowest permission needed granted at granularity you specify.
 - You control which projects are enforced by each automation.
-- Every action is logged to StackDriver and is easily auditable.
+- Every action is logged to Cloud Logging and is easily auditable.
 - Can be run in monitor mode where actions are logged only.

 ## Architecture